meetoseh/backend/docs/db/journey_emotions.md

 # journey_emotions

-Relates which emotions a journey solves for.
-For example, a journey which is about why we meditate might help with "purpose", and a body-scan exercise might help with "anxiety".
+Relates which emotions a journey evokes.
+For example, a journey which is about why we meditate might help them find purpose.

 ## Fields